jwds1978/jwds1978.github.io/blogroll.md

         For Publishers
         <ul>
           <li>
-            Ads are safe and lightweight, no scripts or cookies, just plain HTML+CSS!&nbsp; Automatic withdrawals to your Bitcoin address.&nbsp; Any Web site will do.
+            Ads are safe and lightweight, no scripts or cookies, just plain <abbr title="Hypertext Markup Language">HTML</abbr>+<abbr title="Cascading Style Sheets">CSS</abbr>!&nbsp; Automatic withdrawals to your Bitcoin address.&nbsp; Any Web site will do.
           </li>
         </ul>
       </li>